-Program for Red Light Cameras- At the moment, 26 sites of Peel region which include Mississauga have cameras installed in intersections with frequent collisions at right angles.
+Program for Red Light Cameras- At the moment, 26 sites of the Peel region which includes Mississauga have cameras installed in intersections with frequent collisions at right angles.

 Traffic Calming- Currently 4 sites have speed cushions active to restrain speed in busy traffic.

-Crosswalks– Ladder painting on crosswalks are now on 88% of the entire traffic network.
+Crosswalks- Ladder painting on crosswalks is now on 88% of the entire traffic network.